Animate an Avatar on Roblox

 Once your Humanoid Creation is ready in T-pose, front-facing stance:

-4. Ensure you have selected your Creation (Your Creation should be highlighted in blue).
-If you are unable to locate it: Open Explorer → Expand Workspace → Select your Creation file *A screenshot of the Roblox Studio “Explorer” panel.
-At the top, toolbar icons for Explorer, Properties, Toolbox, and Asset Manager are visible.
-Inside the Explorer window, the hierarchy displays: Workspace (expanded) Camera Terrain blackwidow_autosetup (a folder or model with a colored cube icon) Baseplate (a cube icon) A search bar appears above the hierarchy, along with icons for refresh and additional options.* *If you have selected your Creation file but are still unable to locate your creation, it is most likely small or blocked by other props.
-To locate it: Follow Steps 1 – 5 Select the Scale tool and look out for the axis handles (colored dots) where your Creation is Increase the size.
+💡 If you have selected your Creation file but are still unable to locate your creation, it is most likely small or blocked by other props.
+To locate it: Follow Steps 1 – 3 → Select the Scale tool and look out for the axis handles (colored dots) where your Creation is → Increase the size.

-5. With your Creation now selected, return to the Avatar Setup tab → Select Avatar Setup.
+With your Creation now selected, click the Avatar tab → Select Avatar Setup → Select Import 3D

 Last updated